mahasnehr/linguistic-summarization/README.md

 Tthe summarization tasks considered in this paper.
-Given a document D consisting of a sequence of sentences {s1,··· ,sm} and a word set {w1,··· ,wn}, we are interested in obtaining summaries at two levels of granularity, namely sentences and words.
+Given a document D consisting of a sequence of sentences {s1,··· ,sm} and a word set {w1,··· ,wn}, we are interested in obtaining summaries at two levels of granularity, namely sentences and words and eventually match each document with its related title.